-Estate Administration Attorneys for St. Augustine and Jacksonville Will Contests and Probate Litigation
+Estate Administration Lawyers for St. Augustine and Jacksonville

 The Florida probate process can be difficult for families and representatives of the estate to navigate without an attorney.
-Our attorneys understand this challenge.
-At the Jacksonville law office of Beller & Bustamante, P.L., we go to great lengths to guide our Jacksonville probate and will estate planning clients through the legal system and explain the steps we must take to resolve your matter.
+Our Florida probate lawyers understand this challenge.
+At the Florida law office of Beller & Bustamante, P.L., we go to great lengths to guide our Florida probate and will estate planning matters clients through the legal system and explain the steps we must take to resolve your matter.

-In probate matters we focus on guidance and education.
-Our friendly and accessible attorneys sit down with the family member or personal representative of the estate, learn about their family dynamics, review their specific situation, and answer their estate planning and probate questions.
+In probate matters, we focus on guidance and education.
+Our friendly and accessible Jacksonville probate lawyers sit down with the family member or personal representative of the estate, learn about their family dynamics, review their specific situation, and answer their estate planning and probate questions.
 We then take time to guide them through all aspects of the probate process, like gathering and valuing property, creating inventories of all assets and debts, and handling matters related to creditors of the probate estate.

-At the Jacksonville, FL law firm of Beller & Bustamante, P.L., our lawyers have in-depth knowledge of Florida and federal probate law and the probate court system.
-Each of our skilled attorneys has over a decade of experience working with clients to help them gain favorable outcomes under Florida law.
+At the Jacksonville, FL law firm of Beller & Bustamante, P.L., our proven Jacksonville probate attorneys have in-depth knowledge of Florida and federal probate law and the probate court system.
+Each of our skilled Florida probate lawyers has over a decade of experience working with clients to help them gain favorable outcomes under Florida law.
 We share this experience with our clients, working with them at each step of the way.

 Losing someone to death is difficult enough.
 Battling with family members over the interpretation of a will can permanently destroy relationships.
-Our attorneys also assist individuals and families with Jacksonville will contests and probate litigation.
-As experienced probate attorneys, we know that these disputes over the estate of a loved one are painful and create a great deal of stress.
+Our Jacksonville will contest lawyers assist individuals and families with contesting a will and probate litigation.
+As experienced Jacksonville probate lawyers, we know that these disputes over the estate of a loved one are painful and create a great deal of stress.
 We work diligently to protect your interests and the wishes of the person who made the will (known as the testator or testatrix), while being sensitive to the strain it places on you.
 If you are attempting to contest a will, our lawyers can review your claim to determine if your reason falls under one of Florida’s legally valid grounds to contest the testament of a deceased person.